Here Are 4 Life Insurance Options If You Have Bipolar Disorder | We Discuss The Options And How You Can Get Approved!

 How The Health Questions Affect Simplified Life Insurance Underwriting For People With Bipolar Disorder

-Here are some real questions from carriers offering simplified underwriting:
+Here are some real questions from carriers offering simplified underwriting.

 We obviously do not use these carriers for your situation.
 Who would we use then?

 That is right.
-The carriers that don’t ask about bipolar disorder on the application.
+The carriers that don’t ask about bipolar disorder on the application!

+Moreover, many carriers will cover your health condition.
 However, many of these applications have hospitalizations and drug/alcohol abuse questions.
-If you have recently been hospitalized due to your condition, for example, the carrier will deny your application.
+For example, if you have recently been hospitalized due to your condition, the carrier will deny your application.

 4 Types of Life Insurance That Are Available To People Who Have Bipolar Disorder

-show the types of life insurance available to people with bipolar disorderAs we said, the availability and eligibility really depend on your situation.
-Nevertheless, we are confident we can help you obtain some level of life insurance coverage.
+As we said, the availability and eligibility really depend on your situation.
+Nevertheless, we are confident we can help you obtain life insurance coverage.

-As we suggested in the fully underwriting section, term life insurance or permanent life insurance, like whole life or universal life, is available.
+As we suggested in the underwriting section, term life insurance or permanent life insurance, like whole life or universal life, is available.

 As we said, the actual premium rate you pay is determined by your overall situation.

-Here is where you may end up:
+Here is an example of where you may end up:

-In fact, most of the people we have helped insure end up in the table 2 to table 4 range.
+In fact, most of the people we have helped insure are in the table 2 to table 6 range.
 Is that bad?
 Not really.

 Here is what that might cost, for a 40-year-old, male and female, needing $250,000 of term life insurance:

 Male: $40 to $60 per month Female: $30 to $55 per month

 You can see, the premiums aren’t that bad.
+Again, the actual premium depends on your situation.

 Burial insurance is an easy application and underwriting.
 See the simplified underwriting section above.
 As long as

-• the carrier doesn’t ask about bipolar disorder,
+- the carrier doesn’t ask about bipolar disorder,

-• the carrier accepts your medication, and
+- the carrier accepts your medication, and

-• there is nothing else in your background that adversely impacts your application…
+- there is nothing else in your background that adversely impacts your application…

 …you will obtain burial insurance.
 It is really that easy.